ilyagr/diffedit3/README.md

 ### Keep track on which file tabs were opened on reload

 Would need to send data to the server regularly.
-Could be combined with the following item.

-### Regularly check whether the local server is alive, and whether it's the same server that started the webapp
+### Regularly check whether the local server is alive

 This mainly requires a UI.
-The server can have a `/api/ping` route that returns a randomly generated session id.
+The server can have a `/api/ping` route.
+We could verify if it's the same server that started the webapp at the same time, though it's probably better to make a more general check of whether the on-disk directory state is as expected (see the next item).

 ### Warning for unsaved changes, fancier save button